Marcoshenrich/kelpscape/README.md

 Let's take a look at how Denizens mate.

 Each frame, denizens that can mate evalute if they meet their mating conditions.
-For Fish to mate, they only need to have their energy above a certain threshold (and not be a lil baby).
+For Fish to mate, they only need to have their energy above a certain threshold (and not be a baby fish).

 Once these conditions are met, they add themselves to Logic's matingDenizensObj where they can be checked for collisions.
 They also delete themsleves from the mating object when they no longer meet the required conditions.